Laugny/LaugLib/README.md

 # LaugLib (.NET Framework & .NET6)
 A Powerful Library with tons of Functions

+The Library has way more options than shown in the Documentation.
+Im just lazy to update the Doc, sorry.

 **NOTE:** The KeyLogger Function to send the Buffer to a Discord Channel only works with .NET6 and up.

 ## LaugSys